 top of page

-Jewish law and custom requires that one observe certain rites of mourning for a parent, sibling, spouse or child, including recitation of the mourner’s kaddish.
-The mourner’s kaddish is recited for the elevation of the soul of the deceased.
+Jewish law and custom call for observing certain rites of mourning for a parent, sibling, spouse or child, including recitation of the Mourner’s Kaddish.
+The Mourner’s Kaddish is recited for the elevation of the soul of the deceased.
 Reciting it may also bring comfort to the mourner.

-Traditionally, a minyan (prayer quorum of ten) is required for the recitation of kaddish.
-Sometimes it is not possible to pray in a minyan during the time of one’s mourning such as if one lives in a community where there is no daily minyan, or when one is traveling in a place where there is no daily minyan, or if one attends a worship services and there is not a minyan (quorum of ten) present, or if one is not able to attend group prayer for health or other reasons.
+Traditionally, a minyan (prayer quorum of ten) is required for the recitation of Kaddish.
+Sometimes it is not possible to pray in a minyan during the time of one’s mourning such as if one lives in a community where there is no daily minyan, or when one is traveling in a place where there is no daily minyan, or if one attends a worship services and there is not a minyan (quorum of ten) present, or if one is unable to attend group prayer for health reasons or other reasons.

 Click here to download “In Place of Kaddish when there is no Minyan” by Rabbi Dov Baer Edelstein.